Bad Ben: Bad Ben: The Mandela Effect (2018)

 The Mandela Effect was released during 2018 and posits what would happen if the events of the first film also occurred in parallel universes.

 The Crescent Moon Clown (2018)

 The Crescent Moon Clown, released in 2018, features a new family moving into the home on Steelmanville Road and discovering a seemingly evil clown doll secreted away in a box.

 Bad Ben: The Way In (2019)

 Bad Ben: The Way In released in 2019.
 Nigel Bach returns as Tom Riley, who is asked to return to his former home and rid it of all evil, this time facing nine demons.

 Bad Ben: The Haunted Highway (2019)

 Bad Ben: The Haunted Highway was first released in 2019 through the Internet.
-The movie additionally screened at The Unnamed Found Footage Festival in San Francisco, California during March 2022.
+The movie additionally screened at The Unnamed Footage Festival in San Francisco, California during March 2022.
 The film's plot follows protagonist Tom Riley as he works for a rideshare service, only to pick up terrifying passengers.